 I came from a home that didn’t have a lot of love in it.
 I was constantly told I was a fat pig, disgusting, unlovable, undesirable that I eventually believed it and repeated that in my head over and over.
-And so I tried everything to look and feel different.
+I tried everything to look and feel different.
 I was also in the closet for being gay and didn't have any stable, supporting outlets to turn to, being I live in a religious household.

-I tried at one time to be anorexic and bulimic.
+I struggled with anorexia and a binge eating.
 I would shove multiple diet pills down my mouth.
 I would wear rubber bands on my wrists and would snap them every time I reached for food.
 I would eat and eat and then take laxatives to get it all out.

 I also tried every diet pill, every diet fad there was.
 You name it, I tried it.
 Some would work and some wouldn’t.
 The fix was always temporary.
 The weight would come back and then some.

 As a teenage I was a little heavier than most kids.
 And I didn't like it so I would starve myself and then I would binge eat.
 By the time I was in my twenties, I was almost 300 pounds.
 I was so afraid of myself, my potential, who I was, the body I was in, that I ate and created this barrier around me.

 I struggled so much I did things to my body that were so hurtful and painful.
+I was constantly stressed.
 I struggled with anxiety, depression, I had so much angry and sadness in me, it was overwhelming, so I ate.

 By the time I was 26, I was told by a doctor that if I didn't lose the weight I wouldn't live to see my son turn 5, he was 2 at the time.
 I had high cholesterol, high blood pressure and I was border-line diabetic.
 A friend had recommended I Weight Watchers and in 13 months I lost 105 pounds.